Diffusers-United/stable-diffusion-discord-bot/commands.md

 `!restart` quits the bot process, trigger an automatic restart

-`!credit 123 @username @user2` manually give credits to mentioned accounts
+`!addcredit 123 @username @user2` manually give credits to mentioned accounts

 `!say channelid message here`  broadcasts a message as arty to channelid